Security Controls for AI Stacks

 State rollback (Brain Git)Supply Chain SecurityDeveloping — agentic-specific

-2026-04-30 update: Emerging Cybersecurity Practices for Agentic AI Applications provides substantial containment layer content.
-The Least Agency Principle page now documents the OWASP four-tier autonomy classification.
-The Prompt Injection Containment for Agentic Systems page covers tool call interception, AlignmentCheck, and platform-level vs. prompt-level enforcement.
-LlamaFirewall’s AlignmentCheck (chain-of-thought auditing) is a novel containment primitive not present in earlier sources.
-Kill switch / instant revocation and Brain Git rollback are documented in Supply Chain Security for Agentic AI.
-The Lethal Trifecta architecture page remains the one unfilled stub.
+The Stripe Lethal Trifecta architecture is widely cited but not yet documented in the wiki as a standalone reference architecture; worth elevating from the Stripe stub to a dedicated page.
+Emerging Cybersecurity Practices for Agentic AI Applications supplies substantial containment content: the Least Agency Principle page documents the OWASP four-tier autonomy classification; Prompt Injection Containment for Agentic Systems covers tool-call interception, AlignmentCheck, and platform-level versus prompt-level enforcement; kill-switch and instant-revocation and Brain Git rollback are documented in Supply Chain Security for Agentic AI.
+The Lethal Trifecta architecture page is the remaining unfilled stub.

-4. Network / protocol layer (emerging)
+4. Network and protocol layer (emerging)

-What it does: secures inter-agent and agent-to-tool communication.
+This layer secures inter-agent and agent-to-tool communication.

 ControlPageStatus